Concrete Grinding vs. Concrete Cutting: What is the Difference?

 - Flat Sawing - Also referred to as slab sawing, this process cuts the upper portion of an existing concrete surface to help create an even, flat plane.

 - Wall Sawing - This is done to create precise cuts at a horizontal or vertical angle, such as when creating HVAC openings or doorways.

-Sterling Concrete Sawing & Drilling, Ltd. offers both concrete cutting and concrete grinding services to businesses, industrial properties, municipalities and homeowners.
+Sterling Concrete Sawing and Drilling Ltd., offers both concrete-cutting and concrete grinding services to businesses, industrial properties, municipalities and homeowners.
 We use the latest technology for maximum precision and limited noise.
-To book your service or to request an estimate, contact us at our Mississauga, Cambridge or Barrie locations.
+To book your service or to request an estimate, contact us at our Mississauga or Cambridge locations.